brigadecore/brigade/docs/content/topics/operators/deploy.md

 password with a hard-coded default.
 For production-grade deployments, it is critical to supply your own value for that field.

+Replace the value of `mongodb.auth.passwords[0]` with a complex string of your own.
+If you're personally in the habit of using a password manager and it can generate strong passwords for you, consider using that.

 You may _optionally_ supply your own values for the following fields as well:

 * `apiserver.rootUser.password`: If you do not set a value for this, one will be generated on initial install and _will not_ change on subsequent `helm upgrade` operations unless explicitly overridden.
-* `mongodb.auth.passwords`: If you do not set a value for this, one will be generated on initial install and _will be_ regenerated/changed by every subsequent `helm upgrade` operation unless explicitly overridden.
+* `mongodb.auth.rootPassword`: If you do not set a value for this, one will be generated on initial install and _will be_ regenerated/changed by every subsequent `helm upgrade` operation unless explicitly overridden.
 Since you will rarely, if ever, need to use this password, this is generally not a problem.
-If you're personally in the habit of using a password manager and it can generate strong passwords for you, consider using that.
 * `artemis.password`: If you do not set a value for this, one will be generated on initial install and _will not_ change on subsequent `helm upgrade` operations unless explicitly overridden.